Lyndir/Gorillas/README.markdown

 Dependencies
 ------------

-Gorillas has only two direct dependencies: Pearl and PlayHaven's SDK.
+Gorillas depends only on Pearl.
 Indirectly (via Pearl) it depends on things such as cocos2d-iphone.

 To get all the dependencies needed to build the code, or update them at a later time, a script was created to deal with the submodules easily.
 Just navigate to the Gorillas directory from a console and enter the following command: